An Entropy-based Text Watermarking Detection Method: Experiments

-In the experiments with those functions and two code generation datasets, we can observe that the total 8 listed functions could surpass the SWEET baseline in terms of detection F1.
-This reflects the versatility of our method, as it is applicable to a wide range of functions.
+Figure~\ref{fig:ab_b} demonstrates that the two listed functions with different strength could surpass the SWEET baseline in terms of detection F1.
+This reflects the versatility of our method, as it is applicable to more functions.